kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md

 ### §323.3   Who shall file notices.

-\(a\) *Terminations, suspensions, or reductions by certificated carriers.* The notice described in §323.4(a) shall be filed by any certificated carrier that intends to:
+\(a\) *Terminations, suspensions, or reductions by certificated carriers.* The notice described in [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.4   Contents of notices.|§323.4]](a) shall be filed by any certificated carrier that intends to:

 \(1\) Terminate or suspend all passenger air transportation that it is providing to any eligible place in the United States when that termination or suspension will leave no certificated carriers serving that place.
 Service shall be considered to be terminated or suspended whenever it is operated less than 5 days per week, with three or more intermediate stops, or in one direction only between the two places;

 \(2\) Reduce passenger air transportation so that any eligible place receives less than the level of essential air service determined by DOT;

-\(3\) Terminate or suspend all passenger air transportation that it is providing to any eligible place in the United States for which DOT has not issued an essential air service determination under either §325.5 or §325.7 of this chapter, when that termination or suspension will leave only one certificated carrier serving that place.
+\(3\) Terminate or suspend all passenger air transportation that it is providing to any eligible place in the United States for which DOT has not issued an essential air service determination under either [[Volume 4/B Procedural regulations/0325 Essential air service procedures.md#§325.5   Determinations and designations.|§325.5]] or §325.7 of this chapter, when that termination or suspension will leave only one certificated carrier serving that place.
 Service shall be considered to be terminated or suspended whenever it is operated less than 5 days per week, with three or more intermediate stops, or in one direction only between the two places;

 \(4\) Reduce passenger air transportation to any eligible place in Alaska for which DOT has not determined the level of essential air service so that the service between that place and every other place served by a certificated carrier is either: